max-acc/arduino-game-console/README.md

 ## Roadmap

 ### Version 1.4.0
+Upgrading for using two matrices instead of only one.

+### Version 1.4.1
+Upgrading for using RBG matrices.

+### Version 1.5.0
+Building a housing for the game console.

+### Version 1.6.0
 Preparing the program for version 2.0.
 It will be about renaming the variables and functions which are only referring to Pong.